-If the grounds of your residence permit are something else than refugee status or subsidiary protection, you must have a valid passport of your home country or you must apply for one.
+If you have received a residence permit on other grounds than refugee status or subsidiary protection, you must have a valid passport issued by your home country or you must apply for one.

-You can be granted an alien's passport if you cannot be granted a passport by the authorities of your home country, if you are stateless, or there are other special reasons for issuing an alien's passport for you.
+You can be granted an alien's passport if you cannot be granted a passport by the authorities of your home country, if you are stateless or there are other prominent reasons for issuing an alien's passport for you.
 In such cases, the Finnish Immigration Service will assess whether an alien's passport can be granted to you.
 The application is subject to a fee.